 Carol & Duane Perron, collectors from Hood River Oregon buy it and spend year restoring it and add it to their vast carousel collection.
 Carol (Jackson) Perron, a Coeur d'Alene native, is thrilled to have her childhood Merry-Go-Round.
 The carousel travels around the country for lease.

 Local newspaper article relates how carousel history buffs Richard Le Francis & Julie Clark discover where the old carousel is.
 They would like to see it come home to Coeur d'Alene, and begin the quest to enlist local support.
+The Coeur d'Alene Press publishes an article about their goal.

 Miracles Do Happen